Passing data to the process

 **When to use `use-model-mapping`?** Always when:

-* The request is to be started as part of an EximeeBPMS process **or**
+* The request is to be started within an EximeeBPMS process **or**

 * The request will be used as a user task form within the process.

-In practice, in standard scenarios, if in Eximee Designer we add in Step **Application Save Point** the EximeeRouter2 element and specify the process name, **we need to** immediately add the variable `use-model-mapping = true` and configure model mapping.
-Without this, the process will start, but it will not receive data from the request (process variables will remain empty or take default values, which is most likely not the intended result).
+In practice, in standard scenarios, if in Eximee Designer we add in Step **Application save point** the EximeeRouter2 element and specify the process name, **you should** immediately add the variable `use-model-mapping = true` and configure model mapping.
+Without this, the process will start, but it will not receive data from the request (process variables will remain empty or take default values, which most likely is not the intended effect).

-The flag `use-model-mapping` can also be set conditionally – for example, if the same form is sometimes to be launched with a process and sometimes without one (depending on the scenario), you can control the value of this variable.
+The flag `use-model-mapping` can also be set conditionally – e.g. if the same form is sometimes to be launched with a process and sometimes without (depending on the scenario), you can control the value of this variable.
 Usually, however, it is a fixed configuration at the request level.

-In summary: **`use-model-mapping` = true** switches on the data “bridge” between the request and the process.
-Without this bridge, the request and the process operate completely independently, and any transfer of information would require manual coding (e.g. through custom EximeeBPMS API calls).
-That is why it is worth remembering this variable in every form-to-process integration.
+In summary: **`use-model-mapping` = true** enables the “bridge” for data between the request and the process.
+Without this bridge, the request and the process operate completely independently, and any information transfer would require manual programming (e.g. through custom EximeeBPMS API calls).
+Therefore, it is worth remembering this variable for every form-to-process integration.

 ## Example data flow from the form to the process

-Below we present, step by step, a simplified **data flow diagram** from the request (form) through the data model to the BPMN process, illustrating the issues above:
+Below we present, step by step, a simplified **data flow diagram** from the request (form) through the data model to the BPMN process, illustrating the above issues:

-1. **User fills in the form** – e.g. enters first and last name in text fields on the request.
+1. **The user fills out the form** – e.g. enters first and last name in text fields on the request.

-2. **Binding to the model** – entered values go into the request data model under the mid keys `daneOsobowe.imie` and `daneOsobowe.nazwisko` (according to the request’s mid configuration).
+2. **Binding to the model** – the entered values are stored in the request data model under the mid keys `personalData.firstName` and `personalData.lastName` (according to the request's mid configuration).

-3. **Saving and process start** – the user clicks "Send".
-At the save point *EximeeRouter2* the BPMN process is launched (e.g. *ProcesKredytowy*).
+3. **Save and start process** – the user clicks "Send".
+At the save point *EximeeRouter2* the BPMN process is started (e.g. *LoanProcess*).
 Thanks to `use-model-mapping=true`, the mechanism reads the field values from the model and creates process variables:

 * and possibly other mapped variables.\

-4. **Execution of the BPMN process** – the process *ProcesKredytowy* starts with the given variables.
-In the first stage there may be, for example, an automatic creditworthiness check, where the condition in the decision gateway checks the value of the variable `imie` or `nazwisko` (less often, but e.g. some flags based on the data).
-Since the variables have been set, the business rules work according to the data from the form.
+4. **Executing the BPMN process** – the process *LoanProcess* starts with the given variables.
+At the first stage there may be, for example, an automatic creditworthiness check, where the condition in the decision gateway checks the value of the variable `firstName` or `lastName` (less often, but e.g. some flags based on data).
+Since the variables have been set, the business rules work according to the form data.

 5. **User task in the process** – the process moves to a step where approval by an employee is required (User Task).
-When the employee opens the assigned **task handling form**, the system loads the form associated with that task.
-When opening:
+When the employee opens their assigned **task handling form**, the system loads the form associated with that task.
+Upon opening:

-* Eximee retrieves the current process variable values (e.g. the result of the automatic check or data from the previous step) and **fills the form’s data model** of the task-handling form with them, if the appropriate mappings were configured.
+* Eximee retrieves the current values of the process variables (e.g. the result of the automatic verification or data from the previous step) and **fills the form's data model** of the task-handling form with them, provided the appropriate mappings have been configured.

-* For example, if in the task-handling form there is a field *Decision* linked with the key `decision`decision `, and in the process there is a variable` set in an earlier step, then mapping Mid=`decision` -> External=`, and in the process there is a variable` will cause the value of this variable to be loaded into the field.
+* For example, if the task-handling form has a field *Decision* associated with the key `decision`, and the process contains a variable `decisionFlag` set in the previous step, then the Mid=`decision` -> External=`decisionFlag` mapping will cause the value of that variable to be loaded into the field.

-6. **Updating and returning data to the process** – the employee fills in the field *Decision* (e.g. chooses "Accept").
-When the form is saved, thanks to active `use-model-mapping`, this value is transferred from the task form model back to the process variable `, and in the process there is a variable`.
-The user task is completed, and the process continues with the updated data.
+6. **Updating and returning data to the process** – the employee fills in the field *Decision* (e.g. chooses "Approve").
+When the form is saved, thanks to the active `use-model-mapping`, this value is transferred from the task form model back to the process variable `decisionFlag`.
+The user task is completed, and the process moves on, now with updated data.

-7. **Process completion** – at the end of the process all collected information is in the process variables (in our example: first name, last name, decision, etc.).
-It can be used to generate a summary or to save the data in external systems.
+7. **Process completion** – at the end of the process, all collected information is in the process variables (in our example: first name, last name, decision, etc.).
+They can be used to generate a summary or to save data in external systems.

 ---